vuejs/v2.vuejs.org/source/guide/directives.md

 Here `"my-component"` is not a data property - it's a string ID that Vue.js uses to lookup the corresponding Component constructor.

-Since Vue.js 0.10, you can also use mustache expressions inside literal directives.
+In some cases, you can also use mustache expressions inside literal directives.
 This allows you to dynamically resolve the type of component you want to use:

 ``` html
 <div v-component="{&#123; isOwner ? 'owner-panel' : 'guest-panel' &#125;}"></div>
 ```

+When the expression inside the mustaches change, the rendered component will also change accordingly!

-However, note that mustache expressions inside literal directives are evaluated **only once**.
+However, note that `v-component` is the only literal directive that has this reactive behavior.
+Mustache expressions in other literal directives are evaluated **only once**.
 After the directive has been compiled, it will no longer react to value changes.
-To dynamically instantiate different components at run time, use the [v-view](/api/directives.html#v-view) directive.

 A full list of literal directives can be found in the [API reference](/api/directives.html#Literal_Directives).